carlosjhr64/neuronet/README.md

 you can use linear regression to find the best fit line, and from that deduce the properties of the untransformed data.
-Likewise, if you can transform the data into something the neuronet can solve, you can by inverse get back the answer you're lookin for.
+Likewise, if you can transform the data into something the neuronet can solve, you can by inverse get back the answer you're looking for.

 # Examples